ponycode/pony-config/README.md

 ```

 #### useRuntimeEnvironment( *key* )
-Alternatively, if you have another way to determine your run-time environment, you can simply set the environment key directly.
-You must set the environment **before** calling any *use* configuration functions.
+If you have another way to determine your run-time environment, you can simply set the environment key directly.

 ```javascript
 config.useRuntimeEnvironment('prod');
 ```

 #### isRuntimeEnvironment( *environment* )
-Use to test the run-time environment that was resolved by pony-config.
+You can check the run-time environment that was resolved by **pony-config**.
 Takes into account case sensitivity options.
 The default
-is case-insensitivity.
+is case-insensitive comparison.

 #### getRuntimeEnvironment()
 Returns the current environment key.
 Returns ```false``` is no environment key has been set.

-### Declare Which Configurations to Apply
+### Selectively Applying Configurations

-*NOTE:* Environments are case insensitive unless `options( { caseSensitiveEnvironments: false } )` is called.
+*NOTE:* Environment keys are case-insensitive unless `config.options()` is called with `caseSensitiveEnvironments: false`.

 #### when( *key* | *[keys]* )
-Use the *when* clause to indicate which environments should load the source.
+Use the *when* clause to indicate which environments should apply the source.
 In any other environment, the source will be ignored.
-If no **when** clause is used, the source will be loaded in every environment.
-A **when** clause is in effect until a **use** method is applied.
+If no **when** clause is used, the source will be applied in every environment.
+A **when** clause is in effect only for the next apply function.

 ```javascript
 config.when('prod').file('productionConfig.json');